thaibirding.com by Nick Upton

 2. Barred Buttonquail: 2 on access road to MP.

-3. Scaly-breasted Partridge: 1 came in to call playback on Km 33 trail, KY.
+3. Scaly-breasted Partridge: 1 at Km 33 trail, KY.

 5. Red Junglefowl

 : Many on road, DL.
-Provenance uncertain, look like feral birds to me.
+Provenance uncertain.

 6. Lesser Whistling Duck: Small flocks at BB and a few at TT.